13thdemarch/13thdemarch/README.md

 About me:
 - Junior UX Designer.
 - Hackintosher.
-- Genshin, League of Legends Player.
+- Genshin Impact, League of Legends Player.

 Fun fact: I'm not a pro at Computer Science or ACPI Machine Language, but I love Hackintosh and researching about it.